What is hypnosis?

 Try as hard as you will, it would be very difficult to try and convince yourself through sheer will power, there really wasn’t any reason to be afraid.
 Here lies the great advantage of hypnotherapy.
 The response to the “threat” of flying is a subconscious response.
 Using hypnosis, you enter a trance state, suggestibility is increased and if the conscious critical faculty is bypassed, the subconscious accepts suggestions carefully constructed to achieve a desired end result.

 Your first session will then be booked for the following week and each following session will occur on a weekly basis.
-Every session will last around an hour and your progress will be checked and monitored as you continue your transformation towards overcoming your problems.
+Every session will last 50 minutes and your progress will be checked and monitored as you continue your transformation towards overcoming your problems.

 There are three approaches to therapy: